deekshamypersonal/expense-tracker-backend-demo/README.md

 # Expense Tracker (Demo App)

 An Expense Tracking application built with **Spring Boot** (backend) and **React** (frontend).
 Users can:
 - Add expenses manually or by uploading a bill image (OCR-powered).
-- Manage budgets.
+The app automatically categorizes the expense.
+- Manage budgets and receive alerts if spending exceeds the set budget for any category.
-- View visual summaries via a pie chart.
+- View visual summaries via an interactive pie chart.

-> **Note:** This is a demo app using an in-memory H2 database.
-Data resets on every new application start.
-> For demonstration, sign-up is disabled, and only a demo account can be used.
+- Gain **AI-powered weekly insights** into their monthly expenditures for better financial planning.

 ---